“So many books, so little time.” — Frank Zappa

 The short answer is yes.

-Of course, book summaries don’t replace books.
+Of course, book summary websites, apps or videos don’t replace books.
 But that doesn’t mean they don’t provide value.

 In fact, they provide more value than you could ever get from the passive consumption of social media.

 Instead of choosing between reading summaries or reading books, why not do both?